THashimoto27/exercise3_datamining/Exercises3.md

 were safer(the number of murder, robbery, assault goes down).

-To show this causality, they regressed the crime on the High Alert, and got the result of the Table 2.
-This background of the regression is as
+To show this causality, they regressed the crime on the High Alert, and got the result of the Table 2, i.e. one unit increase in high alert causes the crime rate to go down by 7.316 unit.
+This background of the regression is as follow:
-follow:

-At first, they thought this structure, where the outcome *y* is crime, a variable that want to shows the causality *x*, and a instrument variable *z* is the High Alert.
+At first, they thought this structure, where the outcome *y* is crime, a variable that want to show the causality *x*, and a instrument variable *z* is the High Alert.

 <img src="./fig/1.png" width="40%" style="display: block; margin: auto;" />

-Because of the endogeneity, they cannot direct regress *y* on *x*, but they selected the High Alert as *z* that is positive correlated with *x*.
+Because of the endogeneity, they cannot direct regress *y* on *x*, but they selected the High Alert as an instrument, *z* that is positive correlated with *x*.
 And then they used regress *y* on *z* with reduced form like:

 $$
 \begin{aligned}